 A buying guide to purchase your first hybrid or electric car.

-According to the Environmental Protection Agency (EPA), a green car is one that is more fuel efficient and emits less pollutants than a conventional gas or diesel vehicle.
-There are many states and counties in the US that require cars to meet minimum emissions requirements, but green cars exceed the minimum threshold or cut exhaust emissions entirely.
+Many states and counties in the US have minimum emissions requirements, but green cars exceed the minimum threshold or cut exhaust emissions entirely.
 To do this, they either use electric or hybrid systems.

 How much do green cars cost?

 Green cars are more expensive than gas vehicles.
 An electric hatchback may sell for $40,000, and mid-size sedan hybrids go for around $30,000.
 Comparable gas models for both might cost as low as $20,000.
 Here are a few top fully electric and hybrid models.

 What are the benefits of an eco-friendly vehicle?

 Eco-friendly vehicles have a range of benefits for both the owner and the community.
 Here are some reasons to drive a green car: